JurgenR/aioslsk/README.rst

 - BranchLevel: No idea yet, should be 0
 - SharedFoldersFiles: Number of directories and files we are sharing
 - AddUser: Using our own username as parameter, this might be useful for checking if everything arrived on the server side
-- AcceptChildren: No idea yet,
+- AcceptChildren: No idea yet

 The listening socket
 --------------------